sosnus/rpi-pico-iot/workshops/Readme.md

 During first part we learn how to run program using `Thonny IDE` and how to read data from sensors.
 Now it is time to send data to the cloud!

 ### Part 2 a: Send data to Tago Core (from console)
 You can communicate with service `Tago Core` using REST API.
-If You need send data to cloud, You need only two variables:
+If You want send data to cloud, You need only two variables:
-1. server address
+1. `server address`
-2. token
+2. `token`

 Only `Tago Core` administrator can add, change or remove devices.
-Ask about Your credential (token) during workshop.
+Ask about Your credentials (token) during workshop.
 The training instructor will create the device for you and provide You with access data.
 ![Alt text](./docs/img/image-11.png)

-If You receive credentials, You can test connection using console program `cURL`
+If You receive credentials, You can test connection using console program `cURL`, but how to prepare request?

 `Tago Core` receives and returns data in `JSON` format.
 It is array with one or more variables.
 Fields `variable` and `value`.
 * `variable` should be `String`